 - T.1.
 TOLERANCE APPLICATION.
 Tolerance values shall be applied to all indications and recorded representations of a scale. - T.1.1.
-TO ERRORS OF UNDERREGISTRATION AND OVERREGISTRATION.- The tolerances hereinafter prescribed shall be applied equally to errors of underregistration and errors of overregistration. - T.1.2.
+TO ERRORS OF UNDERREGISTRATION AND OVERREGISTRATION.
+The tolerances hereinafter prescribed shall be applied equally to errors of underregistration and errors of overregistration. - T.1.2.
 TO SCALES WITH MULTIPLE ELEMENTS.
 Tolerances shall be applied independently to each separate indicating and recording element of a scale.
 However, the following requirements pertaining to analog and digital elements within the same element shall also apply [Amended 1979]: - (a) All analog indications within the same element shall not differ from one another and all digital elements shall not differ from one another. - (b) All analog indications and recorded representations shall not differ from digital indications and recorded representations by an amount greater than the value of the minimum graduated interval on the device, except the elements shall not differ under a no-load zero balance condition.
 The values indicated and recorded shall be within applicable tolerances.
 [Amended 1978] - (c) All components of the same element used in combination (such as a dial and unit weights) shall not differ by an amount greater than the applicable tolerance at any given test load. - T.1.3.
-TO TESTS INVOLVING DIGITAL INDICATIONS OR REPRESENTATIONS.-To the tolerances that would otherwise be applied, there shall be added an amount equal to one-half the minimum value that can be indicated or recorded. - T.1.4.
-TO SHIFT TESTS.- Basic tolerances shall be applied. - T.1.5.
-TO INCREASING-LOAD TESTS.
-Basic tolerances shall be applied. - T.1.6.
+TO TESTS INVOLVING DIGITAL INDICATIONS OR REPRESENTATIONS.-To the tolerances that would otherwise be applied, there shall be added an amount equal to one-half the minimum value that can be indicated or recorded.
+This does not apply to digital indications or recorded representations that have been corrected for the rounding error.
+[Amended 1981] - T.1.4.
+TO SHIFT TESTS.- Basic tolerances shall be applied. - .
+T.1.5.
+TO INCREASING-LOAD TESTS.- Basic tolerances shall be applied. - T.1.6.
 TO DECREASING-LOAD TESTS ON AUTOMATIC-INDICATING SCALES.-One and one-half (1.5) times basic tolerances shall be applied. - T.1.7.
 TO RATIO TESTS.
 Three-fourths (0.75) of basic tolerances shall be applied.